maplibre/workshop/README.md

 See documentation https://github.com/maplibre/martin
 ```

 Examine the catalog endpoint by appending `/catalog` to the URL.
-See that `mostar` source is available.
+See that `dundee` source is available.

-Also, examine the `/mostar` URL.
+Also, examine the `/dundee` URL.
 This is a TileJSON endpoint that describes the tiles hosted at that path.
 Note this URL - you will need it in the next step.

 ## 3. Styling your map

 * Go to [Maputnik](https://maplibre.org/maputnik)
 * click open and open the `OSM OpenMapTiles` style
 * Use the data source editor to **modify** the existing active source `#openmaptiles`.
-Use the URL of your Martin instance with the `/mostar` TileJSON endpoint from the previous step.
+Use the URL of your Martin instance with the `/dundee` TileJSON endpoint from the previous step.

 ![edit datasource](assets/datasource.png)

 * Click the `x` button next to the `Sources` to close the data source editor.

 * Note that we only have detailed tiles for a small area due to the OSM extract that we used.
-Try to zoom out, and re-zoom in on Mostar to see details.
+Try to zoom out, and re-zoom in on dundee to see details.
 To generate vector tiles for the entire world would require a somewhat more powerful server than the one that GitHub Codespaces offers.

 * You can switch from the 'Map' view to the 'Inspect' view to see the data contained in your tiles.
 If it looks something like this, you are doing great so far!